fedcloud-eu/edudns-doc/_sources/index.rst.txt

 Welcome to eduDNS documentation!
 =======================================

-eduDNS service for GEANT is available at https://edudns.fedcloud.eu
+eduDNS: Dynamic DNS service for education is available at https://edudns.fedcloud.eu

+Note:
+*****

+the service is in active development.
+Some features/documentations are still not completed.
+Sorry for your inconvenience and thank you for understanding.

 .. toctree::
    :maxdepth: 2